pimterry/notes/README.md

 * `QUICKNOTE_FORMAT` changes the way that quicknotes are generated.
 The string formatted using the `date` command.
 * `NOTES_EXT` changes the default extension that notes are saved with.
+* `TEMPLATES_DIR` changes the directory in which templates are stored.
 * `NOTES_DIRECTORY` changes the directory in which notes are stored.
 * `EDITOR` can also be overriden here, for `notes` only.
 * `POST_COMMAND` sets the command to run after any modification command (e.g. `open`, `mv`, ...) succeeds